-Executive Function Disorder, Explained!
+Executive Dysfunction, Explained!

 Is It ADHD?
-Or Executive Functions?
+Does It Cause Executive Dysfunction?

 A child or an adult with attention deficit disorder (ADHD or ADD) might be hyperactive, inattentive, and/or impulsive.
 Clinicians have always understood hyperactivity and impulsivity.
 The understanding of inattention, though, has shifted from primarily “the inability to stay on task” to a broader concept called executive function disorder (EFD), which involves a pattern of chronic difficulties in executing daily tasks.
 This is sometimes called executive dysfunction.